 Bills - Released TE Mark Campbell, DT Sam Adams, and S Lawyer Milloy.

-Analysis: Campbell wasn't a surprise as new offensive coordinator Steve Fairchild will run a version of the Rams offense, which didn't use the tight end position much.
+Analysis: Campbell wasn't a surprise as new offensive coordinator Steve Fairchild will run a version of the Ram offense which didn't use the tight end position much.
 The team is hoping that second-year TE Kevin Everett will be a major contributor at the position.

 Adams was at odds with the team over playing time/role last year so the move to release him was expected.
 The team is very light on talent and depth at the position so look for that position to be addressed in the draft.